-When I meet with a new client, one of the first questions I ask is "What do you own and how is it titled?"
-But what exactly do I mean by this question?
+When an estate planning attorney meets with a new client, one of the first questions the attorney asks is "What do you own and how is it titled?"
+But what exactly does the attorney mean by this question?
 The most simple way to understand it is to break down how property is titled into three basic concepts:

 - Sole ownership

 - Joint ownership

 - title by contract

 These are the only three ways property can be titled, and yet you may be surprised how many clients estate planning attorneys work with who don't know exactly how all of their property is titled.
 Here is a brief overview of each type of property ownership: